-Chances are, many of the leaves will regain their color, but some may be too far gone and will need to be pruned away.
+Many of the leaves will regain their color, but some may be too far gone and need to be pruned away.

 When you spend too long in a tub or pool, your skin will become so saturated that it wrinkles.

-Plants suffer a similar condition called edema, in which the roots are drawing more water than the plant can use.
+Plants suffer a similar condition called edema, where the roots draw more water than the plant can use.

 As a result, the excess water fills leaf cells until they burst, causing blister-like abscesses that can be found mainly on the undersides of the leaves.

 This is one of those conditions where you will likely need to repot the plant.